Email Marketing for Solo Founders: Realistic Strategies for One-Person SaaS

 Sunday morning: Onboarding sequence.
 Write 3-4 emails that help users experience value.
 Email 1 (day 1): What's the single most important first step?
 Email 2 (day 3): Common question or potential blocker.
 Email 3 (day 5): What does success look like?
 Email 4 (day 7): Check-in and offer of help.
 Connect these to your platform so they send automatically.

-Sunday afternoon: Re-engagement.
+Sunday afternoon: Re-engagement and dunning.
 Write one email that goes out when users haven't logged in for 14 days (or whatever makes sense for your product).
-Keep it simple: "Hey, noticed you haven't been around—anything I can help with?"
+Keep it simple: "Hey, noticed you haven't been around---anything I can help with?"
+Then set up 3 dunning emails for failed payments.

 Done.
 Your whole email system, built in a weekend.
 The total time investment for ongoing maintenance is maybe 30 minutes per week for the first few weeks while you watch metrics, then less than that once you trust it's working.